thoughteer/figma-static-localizer/README.md

 - [Translation](#Translation)
 - [Currency conversion](#Currency-conversion)

-Note, that the plugin will always remember the last used settings.
+Note that the plugin will always remember the last used settings.

 ### Translation